1. Home

 There are exclusions that aren't covered by extreme sports travel insurance, these generally apply to a standard policy.
 In most cases, you aren't covered for:

 • Sports or activities not mentioned in the policy documents: Each policy should outline any sports or activities not covered in its terms and conditions.
-If you proceed to take part in anything excluded from the cover, you won't be able to claim.
+For example, if you decide to do water sports without having water sports cover in place, you won't be able to claim.

 • Illegal or malicious behaviour: Reckless actions attributed to not following safety instructions or deliberately injuring yourself are not covered.